Facebook bans marketing firm running ‘troll farm’ for pro-Trump youth group

 The decision not to punish the group financing the activity drew criticism from experts in disinformation, who said the limited action would signal to well-heeled organizations that they can get away with social media manipulation so long as they farm the operation out to vendors.

-“If, once exposed, there are no consequences, others will try it too,” said Philip N. Howard, director of the Oxford Internet Institute.
+“If, once exposed, there are no consequences, others will try it, too,” said Philip N. Howard, director of the Oxford Internet Institute.
 “Long term, the industry shoots itself in the foot because limited action diminishes our trust in the authenticity of public life on the platforms.
-There’s been worry about white nationalists or other extremists using Russia’s tactics; now it’s also the teenager around the corner who’s on the payroll of a troll operation.”
+There’s been worry about white nationalists or other extremists using Russia’s tactics; now, it’s also the teenager around the corner who’s on the payroll of a troll operation.”

 But Nathaniel Gleicher, Facebook’s head of cybersecurity policy, said the company needs to anchor its enforcement action in “evidence we can observe on the platform,” calling on regulators to set clearer standards about “what is acceptable advocacy and what is deception in politics.”

-The accounts and pages removed by Facebook had developed a following of nearly 400,000 accounts across Facebook and Instagram.
+The accounts and pages Facebook removed had developed a following of nearly 400,000 accounts across Facebook and Instagram.
 They had purchased nearly $1 million in advertising.

-In addition to domestic politics, the network removed by Facebook also focused on trophy hunting, the company said.
-The accounts and pages assailed regulations on blood sports on behalf of a pro-hunting nonprofit called Inclusive Conservation Group.
+In addition to domestic politics, the network Facebook removed also focused on trophy hunting, the company said.
+The accounts and pages assailed regulations on blood sports on behalf of a pro-hunting nonprofit called the Inclusive Conservation Group.
 A phone call placed to a number listed for the organization in tax filings went unanswered on Thursday.

 Much of the activity drew on the spam-like behavior of bots and trolls, with the same or similar language posted repeatedly across social media, primarily in response to mainstream news articles.

 The messages, parceled out in precise increments, glorified Trump and denounced his Democratic opponent, former vice president Joe Biden.
-They played down the threat from the novel coronavirus, falsely suggesting case counts were being intentionally inflated, and cast doubt on the integrity of mail-in ballots, amplifying the erroneous claim that 28 million of them went missing in the past four elections.
+They played down the threat from the novel coronavirus, falsely suggesting that case counts were being intentionally inflated, and cast doubt on the integrity of mail-in ballots, amplifying the erroneous claim that 28 million of them went missing in the past four elections.

 Creating the appearance of a social media groundswell in support of Trump, the effort was carried out by teenagers, some of them minors, paid to participate in the campaign.
 The users set up and wielded fake personas in addition to using their personal accounts, Facebook said.
-The teenagers drew the posts from a shared online document and scored bonuses if their activity spurred higher engagement, according to two people familiar with the effort who spoke on the condition of anonymity to protect the privacy of their underage nephew.
+The teenagers drew the posts from a shared online document and scored bonuses if their activity spurred higher engagement, said two people familiar with the effort who spoke on the condition of anonymity to protect the privacy of their underage nephew.

 By enlisting human users in the effort rather than relying on computer scripts — and by modifying the posts slightly to avoid automated detection — the campaign offered a case study in the evolution of deceptive online tactics, Gleicher said, noting that many of the fake accounts had been caught by Facebook’s automated systems.
-The secretive operation, which began in 2018 and kicked into high gear ahead of the 2020 election, appeared designed to evade the guardrails put in place by Silicon Valley to limit disinformation of the sort used by Russia during the 2016 election.
+The secretive operation, which began in 2018 and kicked into high gear ahead of the 2020 election, appeared designed to evade the guardrails Silicon Valley put in place to limit disinformation of the sort Russia used during the 2016 presidential campaign.

 Likening the arrangement to a troll farm, analysts and technology industry experts said the Phoenix-based activity resembled efforts by Russian actors to disrupt American political discourse — just arising domestically.

-“The activity gets at the heart of what’s happening in 2020 that’s distinct from 2016,” said Claire Wardle, co-founder and director of First Draft, a nonprofit that combats misinformation.
+“The activity gets at the heart of what’s happening in 2020 that’s distinct from 2016,” said Claire Wardle, co-founder and director of First Draft, a nonprofit organization that combats misinformation.
 “Because of the focus on Russia, we have failed to see how domestic operatives have used similar tactics.”

 Turning Point Action, the Turning Point USA affiliate financing the effort, called any comparison to a troll farm a “gross mischaracterization.”